On this page:

 HTTP resource.
 A file or a defined output of an application/database that can be served via HTTP to a user agent.
 Each unique resource should have at least one unique URL.
 This ensures the addressability of the resource.

 Content must be able to be accessed using different browsers, devices or different methods of accessing content (example: assistive technologies).
 This document outlines best practice techniques for creating robust web resources.
-See also the Web Content Accessibility Guidelines 2.0 for guidelines aimed at making content robust.

 A 'meaning' that is clear to humans.
 Markup languages are used to add meaning to plain text.
 Semantic use of markup ensures the meaning is also clear to humans reading the code.
 Semantic markup promotes code accessibility, re-use and ease of maintenance.